aligeekk/LendingClub_loan_default_prediction/README.md

 **Problem statement:**

-This paper analyzes the relationship between the probability of default of a loan and the customer demographics and the market penetration of Lending Club within the United States, which is a peer to peer lender headquartered in San Francisco, California.
+This study analyzes the relationship between the probability of default of a loan and the customer demographics and the market penetration of Lending Club within the United States, which is a peer to peer lender headquartered in San Francisco, California.
 The analysis is performed using the 2016-2017 fiscal year data from Lending Club.

 **Importance of problem statement:**